bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 What to do in the last 5 minutes to make a good impression?
 This is a two-way interview.
 If you're good, the interviewer will need to sell you on the company because you could have multiple competing offers.

 So, they will be prepared to explain why it's so great to work at their company.
 If you can get them to try to sell you on joining the company, their mindset is already being altered towards bringing you in.

-Your questions are the last impression that you make.
-If you have no questions, it indicates that perhaps you're not all that interested in the role.

 The questions only lasts for about two minutes.
 Just a quick, Hey before we end this, can I ask you a question?"